Skip to main content

 The correlation between hours worked and value created isn’t just weak for knowledge work—it’s often inverted.
 Measure what people deliver rather than how long they’re online.

 The average knowledge worker gets interrupted every 11 minutes and needs roughly 25 minutes to refocus.
-Do the math on how much deep work actually survives.
 Async workflows protect flow state by treating communication like non-blocking I/O: your team stays connected through visible artifacts instead of constant pings.

 Leading like an engineer